Private Rate-Constrained Optimization with Applications to Fair Learning: Private Learning with Generalized Rate Constraints

 \section{Private Learning with Generalized Rate Constraints}

-\paragraph{Generalized rate constraints.} We propose a generalized form of rate constraints that (i) is applicable to the multi-class setting, and (ii) exploits a structure shared across constraints that will allow accurate private~estimation.
+\textbf{Generalized rate constraints.} We propose a generalized form of rate constraints that (i) applies to the multi-class setting and (ii) exploits shared structure to enable accurate private estimation.

 \begingroup This shared structure is a partition $\bc{D_1,...,D_Q}$ of the dataset $D$ for some $Q>0$, which we refer to as the ``global'' partition.
 We then allow each rate constraint to incorporate prediction rates over any recombination of sub-datasets in the global partition.
 This structure is flexible, as it allows each rate constraint to have its own ``local'' datasets, provided that each of these datasets can be formed as a union of sets from the global partition.
-For example, in the context of fairness constraints, the global partition corresponds to the the sensitive groups (e.g., Hispanic, Black, Caucasian), and local datasets for one of the constraint is \{Hispanic, Non-Hispanic\} where $\text{Non-Hispanic} = \{\text{Black}, \text{Caucasian}\}$.
+For example, in the context of fairness constraints, the global partition corresponds to the the sensitive groups (e.g., \fixed{Asian}, Black, Caucasian), and local datasets for one of the constraint is \{\fixed{Asian}, Non-\fixed{Asian}\} where $\text{Non-\fixed{Asian}} = \{\text{Black}, \text{Caucasian}\}$.
 See~\Cref{fig:partitioning}.

 Formally, given this global partition, we assume for each $j\in [J]$ there exists a family of subsets of $[Q]$, denoted $\lpar_j \subseteq 2^{[Q]}$, and a weight vector $\alpha_j\in \re^{|\lpar_j|\cdot K}$, such that the constraint $\Gamma_j$ can be written in the following form:\footnote{With some abuse of notation, we denote by $\alpha_{j,I,k}$ the entry of $\alpha_j$ corresponding to subset $I$ and label $k$.}